 Conclusion

-I hope now you know how to use PowerShell variables.
+I hope you now know how to use PowerShell variables.
 I have explained here:

 - Create and Use Variables in PowerShell